emacs-mirror/emacs/mps/manual/source/glossary/b.rst

         collection>` :term:`move <moving garbage collector>`
         :term:`reachable` :term:`objects <object>` into another
         :term:`semi-space`.
-They leave a :term:`forwarding pointer` in the old :term:`location`, pointing to the new.
+They leave a :term:`forwarding pointer` in the old :term:`location <memory location>`, pointing to the new.
 The object at the old location is known as a broken heart.

         .. similar:: :term:`forwarding pointer`.